SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet Ticket Gateway.md

 To reduce the logging in the element log, the driver will generate an extended log file each hour.
 This is done via a buffer table, from which the data is offloaded in a file every half hour.

+MO CleanUp:
-MO CleanUp:When a **CleanUp** request is received from the **MailProc**, the Gateway will execute a series of requests in order to update/close the requested case with the provided MasterData from the MailProc.
+When a **CleanUp** request is received from the **MailProc**, the Gateway will execute a series of requests in order to update/close the requested case with the provided MasterData from the MailProc.
 All this data can be found in the CleanUp request.
 The following is needed to fulfill the **MO** **Cleanup**:

 1. Search the Case, in order to retrieve the current condition / networkElement / . needed for the Update.
 2. Update of the Case with provided master data.